+The County manages the Treasury Investment Pool (Pool).
 The Pool is comprised of all County and agency funds that are deposited in the County Treasury for operating purposes.
 A formal investment policy is administered by staff to ensure that investments satisfy legal guidelines, provide liquidity to meet the daily demands upon the Treasury, and provide the highest interest earnings within these constraints.
 A Treasury Oversight Committee is responsible for regulatory oversight.